EndPointCorp/end-point-blog/2012/02/28/rails-3-remote-delete-link-handlers.html.md

 end
 ```

-Here's the partial that renders a single Comment (from the show.html.erb view for a StoredFile) along with a delete link if the current_user owns that single Comment:
+Here’s the partial that renders a single Comment (from the show.html.erb view for a StoredFile) along with a delete link if the current_user owns that single Comment:

 ```ruby
 <%= comment.content %> -<%= comment.user.first_name %>